mvpete/Grinspect/README.md

-# Grinspector
+# Grinspector 🎄

+*"You're a mean one, Mr. Private Method..."* 🎅

-A .NET source generator library that provides strongly-typed access to private methods, properties, and fields for testing purposes.
+A .NET source generator library that sneaks into your private methods, properties, and fields for testing purposes - just like the Grinch sneaking into Whoville!
+No more wrestling with reflection strings and binding flags.

-## Overview
+## Overview 🔍

-Instead of using reflection:
+Why let private members hide like the Grinch in his cave?
+Instead of using clunky reflection:

 ```csharp
 var method = typeof(Foo).GetMethod("Bar", BindingFlags.NonPublic | BindingFlags.Instance);